 Nassau Gambling Regulation

-Gambling Legislation imageSituated in New York, Nassau is among the most populous counties in the state.
-Being considered to be a central county within the New York metropolitan area, its economy is relatively stable.
-According to recent research, the unemployment rate in Nassau is lower than the US average rate.
-In addition to that, the county has witnessed a job market increase over the last year and the average income of a Nassau County resident is 1.5x higher compared to the US average rate.
+Gambling Legislation imageSituated in New York, Nassau County is among the state’s most populous counties.
+Considered a central county within the New York metropolitan area, Nassau County enjoys a relatively stable economy.
+According to recent research, the unemployment rate in Nassau is lower than the US average.
+In addition, the county has seen job growth over the last year, and the average income of a Nassau County resident is 1.5 times higher than the US average.

 Gambling is a popular pastime among Nassau County residents.
-As we already mentioned above, the county is part of the US state of New York, meaning that its legal framework for gambling and betting is defined by the state.
-New York has one of the most profitable gambling industries, with lottery sales amounting to $9 billion year-on-year.
+As we already mentioned, the county is part of the US state of New York, which means its legal framework for gambling and betting is defined by the state.
+New York has one of the most profitable gambling industries, with lottery sales reaching $9 billion each year.
 Unfortunately, the New York Constitution prohibits most forms of gambling.

-In 2013, New York residents voted for a casino expansion that approved up to 7 casinos to be established in the state.
-Currently, New Yorkers are allowed to legally gamble only at land-based casinos.
-Interestingly enough, the state also allows a certain range of gambling activities, which we will discuss later in this article.
+In 2013, New York residents voted for casino expansion that approved the establishment of up to seven casinos in the state.
+Currently, New Yorkers can legally gamble only at land-based casinos.
+The state also permits a limited range of other gambling activities, which we will discuss later in this article.

-It is estimated that the state’s lottery sales are worth approximately $9 billion year-on-year.
+It is estimated that the state’s lottery sales total about $9 billion each year.
 One of the most profitable slots-only casinos is Resorts World on the Aqueduct Racetrack property in Queens.
-In 2016, it was announced that under a state legislative deal, Nassau County will transfer its authority to install 1,000 video slot machines to Aqueduct Racetrack in Queens.
+In 2016, it was announced that, under a state legislative deal, Nassau County would transfer its authority to install 1,000 video slot machines to Aqueduct Racetrack in Queens.

-Under this agreement, Genting New York LLC, a company that operates Resorts World Casino, will make monthly payments to Nassau Regional Off-Track Betting Corp.
-Only 2 years later, it was revealed that the county receives just a small share of what it should get in reality.
+Under this agreement, Genting New York LLC, the company that operates Resorts World Casino, will make monthly payments to Nassau Regional Off-Track Betting Corp.
+Only two years later, it was revealed that the county was receiving only a small share of what it should have been paid.

 Regulations Governing Land-Based Casino Industry in Nassau

-Gambling in the United States is subject to legislation at the state and federal level.
-The federal government allowed each state to tailor its legal framework related to the gambling industry.
-Gambling has always been a polarizing topic throughout the USA.
-The authorities need to comply not only with the opinion of the residents but also with the local Indian tribes, and the casino operators.
+Gambling in the United States is governed by legislation at both the federal and state levels.
+The federal government allows each state to tailor its own legal framework for the gambling industry.
+Gambling has always been a polarizing topic across the country.
+Authorities must consider the views of residents, local Indian tribes, and casino operators.

-Even though the state of New York has joined the pack of states that adopted a stringent approach toward regulating gambling activities, casino enthusiasts from Nassau are allowed to legally place wagers on certain gambling forms under Article 1, section 9 from the New York Constitution, including:
+Although New York is among the states that have adopted a stringent approach to regulating gambling, casino fans in Nassau may legally place wagers on certain forms of gambling under Article 1, Section 9 of the New York Constitution, including:

 • State-run lotteries